erez-o/docsforge/docs/faq.md

         ```

-    c.
-Use the `PREDEFINED` key to add the definition of to define `MY_DEFINE` for the autodoc stage.
+    3. Use the `PREDEFINED` key to add the definition of to define `MY_DEFINE` for the autodoc stage.

         ```yaml
         autodocSettings